With Glaciers Melting And Temps Soaring, Pakistan Pursues Big Action On Climate Change

 "It's our duty as citizens," she says in formal English, "to implement actions that can make planet a better place to live in."

-Atika's tree-planting drive is being replicated all over Pakistan, where the government aims to plant 10 billion trees over five years with the help of local communities.
+Atiq's tree-planting drive is being replicated all over Pakistan, where the government aims to plant 10 billion trees over five years with the help of local communities.
 The reforestation initiative is central to a wide-ranging plan the Pakistani government recently adopted to change practices and cut emissions that drive climate change.

 Like most developing nations, Pakistan is not a big emitter of heat-trapping greenhouse gases.
 But developing countries suffer harm disproportionate to their historically low emissions.
 Climate-fueled extreme weather events, from floods to droughts, could displace or kill tens of thousands of people, straining government resources and threatening political stability.

-Note: A previous version of this story misspelled the last name of Laiba Atiq and her sister Maira Atiq as Atika.